AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 <p>
 \divkt
-  The library offers allocator as well as container types, which are not related to C++ 17 standards but can be used stand-alone.
+  The library offers allocator as well as container types, which are not related to C++17 standards but can be used stand-alone.
 The designers of \alib have good reasons for this.<br>
   Of-course we appreciate the need to bridge \alib mechanics into those of C++ standards.
   Therefore, the library provides those "bridge-types", that are considered reasonable in respect